Prisccca/Prisccca/README.md

 - 🌱 I’m currently learning HTML5, Javascript, CSS3,Java ,Ruby
 - 📫 How to reach me www.linkedin.com/in/priscilla-falcão-356426124
 - 📓 Potfólio on Notion: https://prisccafalcao.notion.site/Portf-lio-Priscilla-Falc-o-c8fb2a1f6b4d4aa7825c47ca42136c56
--  In the Star page you can find all the projects that I reproce till now :https://github.com/Prisccca?tab=stars
+-  In the Star page you can find all the projects that I reproduce till now :https://github.com/Prisccca?tab=stars

 <!---